HiPERCAM/hipercam/docs/reduction.rst

 applied to the fainter target.

 An example of a set of apertures showing all these features is shown in
 |fig-1|.

 .. _fig-1:

 .. figure:: complex_mask.png
-   :scale: 100 %
+   :scale: 80 %
-   :alt: complex set of apertures
+   :alt: Click on image to enlarge
+   :align: center

    Example of a complex set of apertures.
 The target is at the centre of the circles in the lower-right.
-The upper-left target is the comparison star.
+The comparison star is in the upper-left.

 In this case the target star has two nearby companions which causes three
 problems: (1) the sky annulus may include flux from the companions, (2) the